-This article was first published in Delano on 11 June 2025.
+This article was first published in the 23rd edition of the Fact Book on 24 June 2025.

 EFAMA welcomes ESMA’s Call for Evidence on asset segregation and custody services as a precious occasion to confirm our previous key messages - as per our response to the previous consultation around Guidelines on asset segregation under the AIFMD of December 2014 – and to clarify our position on new aspects of ESMA’s work.